JulianT2013/gravity-pdf-core-booster/README.md

 Installing the testing environment is best done using a flavour of Vagrant (try [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV)).

 1. From your terminal SSH into your Vagrant box using the `vagrant ssh` command
-2. `cd` into the root of your Gravity PDF directory
+2. `cd` into the root of your Gravity PDF Enhanced Option Fields directory
 3. Run `bash tests/bin/install.sh gravitypdf_test root root localhost` where `root root` is substituted for your mysql username and password (VVV users can run the command as is).
 4. Upon success you can run `vendor/bin/phpunit` and `vendor/bin/phpunit --group ajax`